Skip to main content

 },

-1. Additionally, before this, configure settings in index.json by changing "enablePullDownRefresh" to true by default; then modify the background loading dots (default white) to gray.
+1. Before this, you also need to configure in index.json by setting "enablePullDownRefresh" to true by default; then change the background loading dots (default white) to gray.

 {